strebl/pi.strebl.ch/resources/getting-started/readme.md

 * ... don't want to do that work **every time**?

 The Pi Finder is here to **solve** all of these problems if you...
-* ... get a IP address
+* ... dynamically get an IP address in this network (DHCP).
-* ... have internet connection
+* ... have a internet connection.

 ### How does it work?
 After the initial installation your Pi will notify this site